carhuang/Excelerate/README.md

 # Excelerate
-Built by Jillian Kong, Quinn Hou, and Carly Huang,
+Built by Jillian Kong, Quinn Hou, and Carly Huang

 ## Inspiration
-We identified a huge gaps in learning progress and test assessment, where students too often receive an overall course mark, look at it, and leave it behind.
+We identified a huge gap in learning progress and test assessment, where students too often receive an overall course mark, look at it, and leave it behind.
-What's lacking is a quick and accessible breakdown on learning progress, whether it be a progress tracker for individual students or class data for instructors.
+What is lacking is a quick and accessible breakdown on learning progress, whether it be a progress tracker for individual students or class data for instructors.

 ## What it does
 Excelerate analyzes scattered individual assessment results into meaningful representations on a visual dashboard.